 Let us guide you to the best avenue to grow your business.

 We incorporate businesses both provincially and federally, and we can advise you on the preferred jurisdiction for your incorporation, based on your current circumstances and future business plans.
 We have the facilities to file Articles of Incorporation electronically, thereby speeding the creation of your corporate vehicle.
-You can download and complete our Incorporation Information form, which will give us the information we need to initiate the incorporation of your business.

 We also incorporate non-share corporations for those clients who want to create non-profit organizations, such as social and service clubs, trade associations and non-governmental representative organizations.
 We also prepare and file the requisite federal documentation to acquire charitable status for your non-profit organization.
 Call one of our corporate lawyers to discuss your needs in this regard.